llxxbb/Nature-Demo/doc/order-generate.md

 ## Define `Order` and other related business objects

-In project Nature-Demo-Common we need define some business entities which would be used in Nature-Demo and Nature-Demo-Converter, such as `Order`.
-Let's do it.
+In project `Nature-Demo-Common` we need define some business entities.
+They would be used in `Nature-Demo` project.

 ```rust
 #[derive(Serialize, Deserialize, Debug, Default, Clone, PartialEq, Eq)]